RASHAD750/Resume-Classification-Using-Machine-Learning-Techniques/README.md

 Automating this process using Machine Learning and Natural Language Processing can drastically reduce screening time from days to minutes.

-# Introduction
-Resume screening is the process of evaluating candidate qualifications—education, experience, skills—based on resume content.
-It’s essentially a pattern-matching task: aligning job requirements with candidate profiles.
-The aim is to determine which applicants should move forward in the hiring pipeline.

 # Modules & Libraries
-#  1.Key Modules
+## Key Modules
 KNN (K-Nearest Neighbors): A supervised learning algorithm used for classification based on similarity with the closest training examples.

 NLP (Natural Language Processing): Empowers the model to understand and interpret human language from resumes.

-# 2.Libraries Used
+## Libraries Used
+### NumPy:
-NumPy: Efficient handling of arrays and matrices.
+Efficient handling of arrays and matrices.

+### Pandas:
-Pandas: Simplifies data manipulation and analysis.
+Simplifies data manipulation and analysis.

-Matplotlib & Seaborn: For high-quality data visualization.
+### Matplotlib & Seaborn:
+For high-quality data visualization.

+### SciPy:
-SciPy: Scientific computing utilities.
+Scientific computing utilities.

+### Scikit-learn:
-Scikit-learn: Core machine learning library for training and evaluation.
+Core machine learning library for training and evaluation.

+### NLTK:
-NLTK: Toolkit for text preprocessing and language analysis.
+Toolkit for text preprocessing and language analysis.

 # Application Functionality
 The screening system evaluates resumes based on the following criteria: